Thinkwise/docs/docs/sf/guidelines_data_modeling.md

 ### Primary keys

 1. Name primary key column is table name + `_id`
-2. Type of column is preferably an identity with a BIGINT as the data type.
+2. Type of column is preferably an identity with an INT as the data type.
+   For tables with more than 2 billion expected rows or data mutations, use BIGINT.
    Only primary key columns that are not foreign keys may be an identity column.

 ### Foreign keys